dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/personio.md

    your chosen destination.
 This will ensure that your data is properly routed to its final destination.

-For more information, read the [General Usage: Credentials.](../../general-usage/credentials)
+For more information, read [credentials](../../general-usage/credentials).

 ## Run the pipeline